Atlantic Avenue (and Downtown Brooklyn) tour

 A zone just west of Court Street serves as a longstanding Middle Eastern shopping (and eating) district, anchored by Sahadi's, the "Zabar's" of Brooklyn.
 Atlantic Avenue also houses perhaps the world's most spectacular Trader Joe's: a former bank.

-Also, adjacent Downtown Brooklyn, which has its retail, residential (surprisingly so), government/institutional, and office components, has undergone--and is undergoing--dramatic change.
+Also, adjacent Downtown Brooklyn, which has its retail, residential (an enormous surge recently), government, institutional, and office components, has undergone--and is undergoing--dramatic change.
 The pedestrian- and bus-only Fulton Mall maintains a balance between old school retail and shiny new entries.

 New residential towers and hotels have proliferated, a surprising--and in some ways confounding--detour from a rezoning justified by a perceived need for office space.
 More recently, dormant floors of older buildings are being revamped for office space.
 And the 1980s/90s major office development, Metro Tech, stands as an urban enclave, both a pleasant gathering place in good weather and a sign of the "defensive space" esthetics of its time.

 Distance from Midtown Manhattan: 25-30 minutes by subway